rust-lagit1/rfcs/text/0000-inferred-types.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

 When creating a struct or enumeration, inferred types can simplify the type to just an underscore.
-It is important to note, however, that they do not work when the type is not specific enough to be inferred, like type parameters.
+It is important to note, however, that they do not allow any sort of interaction with implementations and they don't work when the type is not specific enough to be inferred, like type parameters.
 Below are some examples of when they do and don't work.

 Function calls (structs):
 ```rust